Fitbit Premium vs free: What's the difference and is it worth upgrading in 2024?

 Each of the categories targets a different moment of rest: Meditations for Sleep, Meditations for Stress, Relaxing Sounds, Stories for Sleep, Mindful Minutes, Morning Meditations, Boost Body Positivity, and Mindful Meals.
 The exercises range also from around 20 minutes to 45 minutes long, so you're bound to find something to fit the time you have.

-If you're not particularly keen on meditation or incorporating more mindfulness into your daily activity, this feature may be a little lost on you.
+If you're not particularly keen on meditation or incorporating more mindfulness into your daily activity, this feature may not be useful.
 However, if you were considering a subscription to Breethe, Calm, Aura, or Ten Percent Happier, and you already have a Fitbit device, Premium would be a good time and money-saving investment.

 5. Workouts